-Amazon Takes Personal Swipe at Musk as Satellite Feud Escalates
+Amazon Takes a Swipe at Musk as Satellite Feud Escalates

 Read more: Bezos’s Blue Origin Challenges NASA Contract With Musk’s SpaceX

 SpaceX’s Starlink unit has deployed more than 1,700 satellites to date in low-earth orbit, a number that could eventually top 30,000 if it receives the necessary regulatory approvals and market demand warrants.
 Last December, the FCC awarded SpaceX $886 million in U.S. subsidies to support rural broadband expansion but has recently challenged some of the areas planned for Starlink service, including major airports and parking lots.
 The Starlink service has customers in about 12 countries.
-Amazon hasn’t yet launched a satellite but has signed contracts for nine launches with United Launch Alliance, a joint venture of Boeing Co. and Lockheed Martin Corp.
+Amazon.com hasn’t yet launched a satellite but has signed contracts for nine launches with United Launch Alliance, a joint venture of Boeing Co. and Lockheed Martin Corp.

-In July, Blue Origin also swiped at Virgin Galactic Holdings and its billionaire founder Richard Branson, only days before he beat Bezos to space in a suborbital flight.
+In July, Blue Origin also swiped at Virgin Galactic Holdings Inc. and its billionaire founder Richard Branson, only days before he beat Bezos to space in a suborbital flight.
 Blue Origin argued that Virgin’s space-tourism vehicle didn’t fly above the “internationally recognized” Karman line space boundary at 100 km (62 miles) and that its cabin windows were smaller than Blue Origin’s New Shepard rocket.